-☑ District Educational Technology Plan Submitted to SED and Approved

-4. Pursuant to the requirements of the Smart Schools Bond Act, the planning process must include consultation with parents, teachers, students, community members, other stakeholders and any nonpublic schools located in the district.
+- ☑ District Educational Technology Plan Submitted to SED and Approved - 4.
+Pursuant to the requirements of the Smart Schools Bond Act, the planning process must include consultation with parents, teachers, students, community members, other stakeholders and any nonpublic schools located in the district.

 By checking the boxes below, you are certifying that you have engaged with those required stakeholders.

-- Derents

-- ☑ Teachers

-- ☑ Students

-- ☑ Community members

-5. Did your district contain nonpublic schools in 2014-15?

-- ✓ Yes

-- □ Yes, but they have all since closed, moved out of district or are declining use of SSBA funds

-- □ No
+Each box must be checked prior to submitting your Smart Schools Investment Plan.

-6. Certify that the following required steps have taken place by checking the boxes below:

-- ☑ The district developed and the school board approved a preliminary Smart Schools Investment Plan. - The preliminary plan was posted on the district website for at least 30 days.
-The district included an address to which any written comments on the plan should be sent. - The school board conducted a hearing that enabled stakeholders to respond to the preliminary plan.
-This hearing may have occured as part of a normal Board meeting, but adequate notice of the event must have been provided through local media and the district website for at least two weeks prior to the meeting. - 🗹 The district prepared a final plan for school board approval and such plan has been approved by the school board. - ☑ The final proposed plan that has been submitted has been posted on the district's website.
+- ☑ Parents - ☑ Teachers - ✓ Students - ☑ Community members - Did your district contain nonpublic schools in 2014-15?
+5. - ✓ Yes - ☐ Yes, but they have all since closed, moved out of district or are declining use of SSBA funds - Certify that the following required steps have taken place by checking the boxes below: Each box must be checked 6. prior to submitting your Smart Schools Investment Plan. - ☑ The district developed and the school board approved a preliminary Smart Schools Investment Plan. - ☑ The preliminary plan was posted on the district website for at least 30 days.
+The district included an address to which any written comments on the plan should be sent. - ☑ The school board conducted a hearing that enabled stakeholders to respond to the preliminary plan.
+This hearing may have occurred as part of a normal Board meeting, but adequate notice of the event must have been provided through local media and the district website for at least two weeks prior to the meeting. - ☑ The district prepared a final plan for school board approval and such plan has been approved by the school board. - ☑ The final proposed plan that has been submitted has been posted on the district's website.